weigert/splash/README.md

 # splash
-Unix Splash Screen Tool
+Unix Splash Screen Tool - turn your desktop into a 2D / 3D canvas

 Made in C++

-see below for distro / DE compatbility
+See below for distro / DE compatbility

 ## Description
 splash is a generic tool that provides a command-line interface for rendering non-windowed raw data directly onto your desktop environment.